informatics-isi-edu/hatrac/REST-API.md

     201 Created
     Location: /namespace_path/object_name:version_id
+    Content-Type: text/uri-list
+    Content-Length: N

+    /namespace_path/object_name:version_id

+The optional `Content-MD5` header can carry an MD5 _hash value_ which
+will be stored and used for data integrity checks.
+The successful response includes the _version id_ qualified name of the newly updated object.

 Typical PUT error responses would be:
+  - **400 Bad Request**: the client supplied a `Content-MD5` header with a _hash value_ that does not match the entity _content_ which was recieved.
   - **401 Unauthorized**: the client is not authenticated and anonymous creation of such an object is not supported.
   - **403 Forbidden**: the client is authenticated but does not have